StackStorm/stackstorm-k8s/README.md

 ```
 Don't forget running Helm upgrade to apply new changes.

-NOTE: `st2.packs.configs` will be ignored if you use `st2packs` images with `volumes.configs` (optional part of Method 2, described below).
+NOTE: On `helm upgrade` any configs in `st2.packs.configs` will overwrite the contents of `st2.packs.volumes.configs` (optional part of Method 2, described below).

 #### Pull st2packs from a private Docker registry
 If you need to pull your custom packs Docker image from a private repository, create a Kubernetes Docker registry secret and pass it to Helm values.